The Implicit Bias of Heterogeneity towards Invariance: A Study of Multi-Environment Matrix Sensing: Main Results

 The first inequality in \eqref{eq:bounded-and-heterogeneity} requires that all the spurious signals have a uniform bound, under which a fixed step size can be adopted.
 The second inequality in \eqref{eq:bounded-and-heterogeneity} requires that the heterogeneity of the spurious signals be large compared to the bias of the spurious signals.
+For example, some variables receive different interventions in different environments.
 The condition \eqref{eq:digonal-dominant} is imposed to prevent the explosion of spurious signals during training.
-When the diagonal and off-diagonal elements are of the same order, empirical studies and theoretical analyses in some toy examples illustrate the failure of recovering $\mx^*$.
-Condition $(c)$ in Assumption \ref{cond:invariant-and-spurious-space} and \eqref{eq:bounded-and-heterogeneity} resemble the RIP condition in sparse feature selection.
-Example \ref{example} can fulfill all our conditions.
+When the diagonal and off-diagonal elements are of the same order, empirical studies and theoretical analyses in some toy examples illustrate the failure of recovering $\atrue$.
+Condition (d) in Assumption \ref{cond:invariant-and-spurious-space} and \eqref{eq:bounded-and-heterogeneity} resemble the RIP condition in sparse feature selection.
+Example~\ref{example:NN} can fulfill all our conditions.

+Finally, we impose assumptions on measurements.
+Recall the RIP condition~\citep{5730578}: \begin{definition}[RIP for Matrices \citep{5730578}] A set of linear measurements $\mx_1,\ldots, \mx_m$ satisfy the restricted isometry property (RIP) with parameter $ (s,\delta)$ if the following inequality